UniversityOfHelsinkiCS/oodikone/documentation/combined_programme.md

 ## Study guidance groups

-- Backend: student data is fetched by bachelor study programme code in `/v3/populationstatisticsbystudentnumbers`.
+- Backend: student data is fetched by bachelor degree programme code in `/v3/populationstatisticsbystudentnumbers`.
 Separation from code 'KHxx_xxx+MHxx_xxx' is done in backend.
 - Frontend: things are done in the same way as with class stats.
 - **Need manual work**: `./oodikone/services/frontend/src/redux/elementdetails.js` add combined programme codes (both bachelor and master) to `combinedProgrammeCodes` and modify `combinedOptions` list accordingly in `useFilterAndFormattedElementDetails()` function.